learn-co-students/dc-web-030920/39-Rails-API/README.md

 When page loads, make a fetch call to get hobbies, render the hobbies on the DOM
 - /hobbies (when a request is made for this route) => return hobbies as JSON

+When page loads, make a fetch call to get cats data, render the cats on the DOM

+When the form is submitted, make a POST fetch, render that cat onto the DOM

 ### Project Planning
 - wireframes: UI for your project